 I have read and understand the HIPAA privacy policy.
 I understand that I am legally responsible for the implementation of these rules in class and clinical areas.
-I also understand that the Department of Nursing or the federal government may enforce disciplinary action for any infraction of these rules.
+I also understand that JSU Nursing or the federal government may enforce disciplinary action for any infraction of these rules.